Joni Mitchell Archives: Blue 50 (Demos & Outtakes)

 The third auxiliary release in the series, Blue 50 (Demos & Outtakes), was released by Rhino Records on June 21, 2021, to celebrate the 50th anniversary of Blue's release.
 The digital-only EP release consists of five unreleased demos recorded during the making of Blue.

-Three of the included songs later made it on the album in finished form: a demo of "California", a demo of an early version "A Case of You" with alternate lyrics, and an outtake of "River" that features additional instrumentation from french horns.
-A demo of "Urge for Going" features added strings; originally written by Mitchell in the mid-1960s, she revisited the song while recording Blue and later released a different version of the song as the B-side to "You Turn Me On, I'm a Radio" from For the Roses in 1972.
-The EP also includes the first official release of "Hunter", an unreleased song that had previously been performed live by Mitchell and was "cut from Blue at the last minute".

-The EP's album cover "features the original Blue color treatment with a previously unseen alternate photo of Mitchell by Tim Considine from the same session as the original."

-Track listing

-All tracks are written by Joni Mitchell.

 Blue Highlights

 The fourth auxiliary release in the series, a condensed version of Joni Mitchell Archives – Vol. 2: The Reprise Years (1968–1971), titled Blue Highlights, was released on April 23, 2022, by Rhino Records.
-The sampler album was released exclusively as a vinyl LP for Record Store Day 2022, and was made with "Joni’s insight, cooperation and creative input".
+The sampler album was released exclusively as a vinyl LP for Record Store Day 2022, and was made with "Joni's insight, cooperation and creative input".
 Blue Highlights is the ninth overall release and fourth auxiliary release of the Joni Mitchell Archives, and like the album its material is derived from, features a track listing that is in chronological order.
 The vinyl release is limited to 9,000 copies in the United States and 16,000 copies worldwide.
 It debuted at number 150 on the Billboard 200, making it the first release from the archive series to appear on the chart.

+Court and Spark Demos

+An excerpt of the Joni Mitchell Archives – Vol. 3: The Asylum Years (1972–1975), titled Court and Spark Demos, was released on November 24, 2023, by Rhino Records.
+It is the twelfth overall release and fifth auxiliary release of the Joni Mitchell Archives.
+The album, which is formatted in the same order as the first six tracks of the set's third disc, was released exclusively on vinyl LP for the 2023 Record Store Day Black Friday event.

+Hejira Demos

+An excerpt of the Joni Mitchell Archives – Vol. 4: The Asylum Years (1976–1980), titled Hejira Demos, was released on November 29, 2024, by Rhino Records.
+It features material recorded during the first of two different Hejira recording sessions recovered by the archival team, and is the fifteenth overall release and sixth auxiliary release of the Joni Mitchell Archives project.
+The album, which is formatted in the same order as the first nine tracks of the set's third disc, was released exclusively on vinyl LP for the 2024 Record Store Day Black Friday event.